Lorrytoolcenter/LvAut/README.rst

 	2) Can play(can set master speaker volume) and recording throgh microphone, which can point the specific mic.
 (Like Sounddevice)
 	3) Can get single tone power and THD+N
-	4) can get sweep tone FR , TDH, rub/buzz
+	4) can get sweep tone FR , THD, rub/buzz
-	5) can get measure sound Spectrogram (For ML or noise study) (Like librosa)
+	5) can  measure sound Spectrogram (For ML or noise study) (Like librosa)

 ____________________________________